ExpediaGroup/shunting-yard/README.md

         replica-table:
           database-name: replica_database

-#### Change only the target table name but the database remains same as source
+#### Change only the replica table name but the database remains same as source

 In this case, the replica database name is not provided in the `table-replications` and hence, it will be same as source database name.